 For business, Sprint believes that 5G technology will change the way that businesses do business.
 It says that we're about to see a revolution because this is the first generation of cellular that can be "configured for specific needs and use cases".

 It's particularly talking about the possibilities for IoT (Internet of Things) devices, but it also says it opens up possibilities for businesses to use cellular that they previously haven't thought of.
 Note that if you're a Google Fi subscriber, Sprint announced at this year's Mobile World Congress that it would provide that service with 5G wireless services in the future, but we don't yet have any more details than that.

 Google Fi uses cellular services from various networks and hops between them seamlessly, but it's interesting to know that 5G will be coming to the service.

-The problem is that the merger has stalled currently - there's a multi-state lawsuit in progress in an effort to block it, while there are still questions around antitrust, essentially suggesting that the efforts to reinstate a fourth player in the market through Dish don't go far enough and that the merger would mean higher prices for consumers.
+The problem is that the merger has stalled thanks to a multi-state lawsuit in progress in an effort to block it, while there are still questions around antitrust, essentially suggesting that the efforts to reinstate a fourth player in the market through Dish don't go far enough and that the merger would mean higher prices for consumers.